nashirj/nashirj/README.md

 - ⚡ I’m currently:

-  - interning at Google NYC, working on a backend Maps team
+  - working on an undergraduate thesis that explores the use of vision and deep learning to learn how to play jazz drums
   - working on building an [automatic chessboard with a custom chess AI](https://github.com/ucfai/knightros-gambit)
 <!--   - a student living in Orlando, FL and attending [UCF](https://www.ucf.edu/) -->

 - 🔨 My past work experience includes internships at:
-  - [@google](https://github.com/google), where I worked on a team that supports image/video search
+  - [@google](https://github.com/google), where I worked on image/video search and backend Maps
   - [@nasa](https://github.com/nasa), where I worked on software development, robotics, machine learning, sensing, controls, and more

 - 🌱 I’m currently learning about: